cumulusmx/CumulusMX-DistributionFiles/mqtt/ReadMe.txt

 There are three options for sending MQTT data:

-    1. Send a new message to the topis(s) whenever new data is received from your station.
+    1. Send a new message to the topic(s) whenever new data is received from your station.
         a.
 For this option, use the DataUpdateTemplate.txt file - see below...
         b.
 Save the template to a new filename, then add it to the Cumulus MX config at:
             Settings > MQTT Settings > Send messages on update